 Please bring enough water and snacks for the hike.

-Please let me know if you plan on attending the hike.
-If you change your mind, please let me know that also.
+Please let Susanne know if you plan on attending the hike.
+If you change your mind, please let her know that also.

 The tentative hiking schedule from August 11th through September is:

 Sunday, August 11th, Catamount Trail (lead by Diane Freed)